-Q: I am clearing three acres that was full of mature blackberries and privet.
+Q: I am clearing three acres that was full of privet.
 Some of the privet was in tree form.
 The privet is continuing to pop up because of the root system.
 Am I going to have to dig up all of those roots or is there something I can spray?

 Privet has now rocketed past kudzu as Georgia’s worst invasive weed.